+2This mainly refers to the fact that there might be several transitions between two states.
+The decision was taken based on a discussion between tool developers and the MCC organizers from June to October 2017.

-E-1.9.
+- E-1.9.
 All instructions with regards to outputs are presented in the submission manual.
 These instructions must be respected.
-Mistakes in the automatic evaluation of results that are due to not complying with these instructions are not the responsibility of the MCC organizers.

-E-1.10.
-For all examinations involving formulas, the reference input is the XML representation of these formulas, the textual format is just provided to ease the readability.

-E-1.11.
-For examinations involving formulas, new sets of formulas are computed every year and published once all tools have been submitted and the qualification phase is completed.
-If the grammar for formula changes, a significative set of rules involving these changes will be published before the contest, otherwise, formulas from 2015, 2016, 2017, and 2018 are available (the syntax has not changed since 2015).
+Mistakes in the automatic evaluation of results that are due to not complying with these instructions are not the responsibility of the MCC organizers. - E-1.10.
+For all examinations involving formulas, the reference input is the XML representation of these formulas, the textual format is just provided to ease the readability. - E-1.11.
+For examinations involving formulas, new sets of formulas are computed every year and published once all tools have been submitted and the qualification phase is completed3.
+If the grammar for formula changes, a significative set of rules involving these changes will be published before the contest, otherwise, formulas from past years are available (the syntax was slightly updated in 2021). - E-1.12.

-E-1.12.
 When answering an examination, tools state the techniques that were actually activated for this examination.
 When an examination contains several questions (e.g. several formulas), the activated techniques should be the stated specifically for each formula (this could allow to detect more precisely what technique were activated to solve a given problem).

-III.2 Evaluation of Tools Confidence in 2021
+III.2 Evaluation of Tools Confidence in 2023